vvoznesensky/tmfalloc/README.md

  * Some documentation and API clearing.
  * In particular, `unsafe` function `Holder::open` replaces `Holder::new` and
    formally breaks backward compatibility, but improves correctness and sanity.
- * 100% code lines test coverage.
-How to collect coverage of docs tests?
- * 100% executable code lines test coverage. - TODO.
- * Concurrent threads access tests to detect race conditions. - TODO.
+ * Fixed 1.77 std::collections::btree\_map::Cursor API backward incompatibility
+   issue, minimal Rust version increased to 1.77.
- * `Holder` is now `Send`. - TODO.
+ * `Holder` is now of `Send` trait. - TODO.
 Check that cannot send without dropping Reader and Writer.
- * ...

 ## To do list
+ * Concurrent threads access tests to detect race conditions.
  * 64 bytes allocation quantum may be too much.
 Two RBTrees holding free blocks may be too slow.
 Any suggestions on how to improve this?
  * Main file page `mlock`-ing instead of log file immediate `fsync` in signal handler to increase write throughput and decrease latency.
  * Test multi-process concurrent read and exclusive write access.
+ * 100% code lines test coverage.
+How to collect coverage of docs tests?
  * Do less RBTrees traversal on (de/re)allocations by (re)using already available pointers.
  * Organize arena pointer and size as a slice in `Arena` struct for less